-We anticipate that amendment agreements for each loan agreement will need to be entered into, with consent potentially required from borrowers, guarantors, export credit agencies, risk insurers and, in some cases, charterers.
+We are seeing a number of amendment agreements for loan agreements, with consents potentially required from borrowers, guarantors, export credit agencies, risk insurers and, in some cases, charterers.
 This will all take time.

-As the race continues to settle on an agreed rate to replace LIBOR, loan documentation must be carefully reviewed and all participants should keep up to date with the latest market developments in this area, getting ready for the upcoming negotiation, consent and amendment exercise.
+As efforts continue to replace LIBOR, loan documentation must be carefully reviewed and all participants should keep up to date with the latest market developments in this area, being prepared for the impending negotiation, consent and amendment exercise.
 Given the enormity of the change that affects all elements of their business, shipping company owners will do well to know their voting power, consent rights and potential fallback position, to be prepared.